 Smartphone Mapping Applications

 Advantages – convenience.
-This is probably the only truly portable option as most people will always have their smartphone with them.
-Many of the apps can be easily integrated with any internet searches and they are generally have very customisable features.
+This is probably the only truly portable option as most people will always have their smartphones with them.
+Many of the apps can be easily integrated with any internet searches and they generally have very customizable features.

 Disadvantages – it can be difficult to see the smaller screen when driving.
 It may prove costly to have to pay for the mobile data services and incoming calls may get cancelled.
 Many of the apps are also notorious for shortening the battery life of your phone.

-49% of all American cell phone users use their devices for getting directions or location based servicesThe Pew Research Center, 2013
+[wpsm_quote author=”The Pew Research Center, 2013″ float=”none” width=”50″]49% of all American cell phone users use their devices for getting directions or location based services[/wpsm_quote]

 Ok, so what else should I take into consideration?